kubeflow/blog/_posts/2024-09-19-gsoc-2024-summary-llm-hyperparameter-optimization-api.md

 ## Goal

-Hyperparameter optimization is a crucial but time-consuming task in fine-tuning machine learning models, especially for LLMs that involve billions of parameters.
-This API aims to streamline this process by abstracting the complexity of Kubernetes infrastructure, enabling data scientists to focus on model performance instead of system configuration.
+Hyperparameter optimization is essential but time-consuming, especially for LLMs with billions of parameters.
+This API simplifies the process by handling Kubernetes infrastructure, allowing data scientists to focus on model performance rather than system configuration.

+With this API, users can import pretrained models and datasets from Hugging Face and Amazon S3, define parameters including the hyperparameter search space, optimization objective, and resource configuration.
+The API then automates the creation of Experiment, which contains multiple Trials with different hyperparameter settings using PyTorch distributed training.
+It then collects and analyzes the metrics from each Trial to identify the optimal hyperparameter configuration.

+For detailed instruction on using the API, please refer to this [guide](https://github.com/kubeflow/website/blob/b253c9402be94e7c5c044a0b1d2d9d86fd473149/content/en/docs/components/katib/user-guides/llm-hp-optimization.md)

 ![Design of API](../images/2024-09-19-gsoc-2024-llm-hyperparameter-optimization-api/design_tune_api.png)